onetrickollie/Prediction-Youth-and-Tobacco/README.md

 # Prediction Youth and Tobacco
  Some tasks for now:
-- Discover and Visualize the data to gain insights
+- Discover and Visualize the data to gain insights (Done)

 - Look for Correlations

 - Experimenting with Attribute Combinations